ABettega/jobsity-chat-test/README.md

 Installation instructions:

 Clone project, run `npm i` and then `node app.js` to start the project.
+Browse to `http://localhost:3000/` and you're set.

 .env: